Fortnite Creative: Gameplay

-The islands could previously be nominated to appear in The Block, a 25 × 25 tile area in Fortnite Battle Royale, which replaced Risky Reels in the top right corner of the map in Chapter 1 Season 7.
-In Chapter 1 Season 8 The Block was moved to the northwest of the map, replacing the motel.
+Back in December 2018, Creative islands could previously be nominated to appear in The Block, a 25 × 25 tile area in Fortnite Battle Royale, which replaced Risky Reels in the top right corner of the map in Chapter 1 Season 7.
+In Chapter 1 Season 8, The Block was moved to the northwest of the map, replacing the motel.
 After 4 years, Fortnite announced The Block 2.0 during Fortnite Chapter 3 Season 2.
-This replaced Tilted Towers, which is in the center of the map.
-Players created their versions of "The Block 2.0" in Creative.
+This replaced Tilted Towers, which is in the center of the map, then, the winner was announced in Chapter 3 Season 3.
+Many players created their own versions of "The Block 2.0" in Creative.
+The Block no longer exists in Battle Royale.